Phototherapy for Eczema

-Phototherapy is the supervised use of ultraviolet (UV) light to treat skin conditions, including atopic dermatitis.
-Ultraviolet B (UVB), ultraviolet A (UVA), or a combination of UVB and UVA may be used during therapy.
+Phototherapy is the supervised use of ultraviolet (UV) light to treat skin conditions, including eczema.
+Ultraviolet B (UVB) or ultraviolet A (UVA) may be used during therapy.
+The most common type of phototherapy to treat eczema is narrowband UVB.

 What To Expect